Tourism (General Provisions) (Jersey) Order 1990

 (y) decor is of a satisfactory standard throughout the premises;

-(z) windows are fitted where necessary either with suitable lined curtains or with blinds and, in addition, with net curtains in any case where a bedroom is overlooked;
+(z) windows are fitted where necessary either with suitable lined curtains or with blinds and, in addition, with privacy coverings if a bedroom is overlooked;

 (aa) the floor covering in all parts of the premises is suitable for its purpose;